The annual grant budget is recommended by the Commission’s Investment Subcommittee based on the:

-Investment Committee Policies and Procedures, which caps transfers out of the Trust at “no more than the total amount of interest earned and up to a maximum of 10% of the remaining interest earned above the initial deposit.”
+Finance Committee Policies and Procedures, which caps transfers out of the Trust at “no more than the total amount of interest earned and up to a maximum of 10% of the remaining interest earned above the initial deposit.”
 In practice, a conservative calculation of annual spending is made by the Investment Committee that represents a five-year rolling average of its investment portfolio performance.
 Thus, while the amount available for grants may fluctuate from year to year, it doesn’t fluctuate as widely as it would if spending was based entirely on single-year net earnings.

 2019 Grants Program